Logo du gouvernement du Québec.

 2024-2025 36 710

-Note: As at November 26, 2025, 25 054 million equivalent in Canadian dollars have been borrowed and the program is 105.1% completed
+Note: As at March 18, 2026, 32 058 million equivalent in Canadian dollars have been borrowed and the borrowings needs are 140.6% completed.

 The government aims to borrow at the lowest possible cost.
 To this end, it applies a strategy of diversifying sources of financing according to markets, financial instruments and maturities.